ssfrr/AudioIO.jl/README.md

 will in turn call the `render` methods on any input AudioNodes that are set up as inputs.

-For opening an audio device for either reading or writing but not both, the functions open_read(device_index, channels=2, sample_rate::Integer=44100,
-          framesPerBuffer::Integer=2048, show_warnings::Bool=false,
-          sample_format::PaSampleFormat=paInt16, callback=0)

-and
+When a Pa_AudioStream is created via a call to Pa_AudioStream(device_index, channels=2, input=false,
-open_write(device_index, channels=2, sample_rate::Integer=44100,
+                              sample_rate::Integer=44100,
+                              framesPerBuffer::Integer=2048,
-          framesPerBuffer::Integer=2048, show_warnings::Bool=false,
+                              show_warnings::Bool=false,
+                              sample_format::PaSampleFormat=paInt16,
-          sample_format::PaSampleFormat=paInt16, callback=0)
+                              callback=0)

-are provided.
-These return a Pa_Audiostream which can be used with the blocking I/O functions read(stream::Pa_AudioStream, nframes::Int) (returns an array of frames) and write(stream::Pa_AudioStream, buffer) for streams opened for reading and writing, respectively.
+a single stream is opened for reading or writing.
+This returns a Pa_AudioStream on success, which is used either via the functions AudioIO.read(::Pa_AudioStream) or AudioIO.write(::Pa_AudioStream, buffer) for read and write respectively.

-If nonblocking I/O is needed, a callback may be passed to the open_read or open_write methods, which is provided by the user and should return a buffer of frames if used for output and should handle a buffer of frames as an argument if used as input, as shown in the examples folder in this package.
+If nonblocking I/O is needed, a callback may be passed to the Pa_AudioStream constructor, which is provided by the user and should return a buffer of frames if used for output and should handle a buffer of frames as an argument if used as input.
+This is similar to the methods used by PyAudio's python interface to PortAudio.
+See the examples also.

 Installation
 ------------